adamgreenough/ava/docs/performance.md

 ## Benchmark Comparison

-We tested all three backends with real content on a standard server.
+We tested all three backends with realistic content on a standard server.

 ### 1,000 Posts